Taipei Heping Basketball Gymnasium

 Taipei Heping Basketball Gymnasium is an indoor arena in the Daan District, Taipei City.
-The building is the home venue for the Taipei Fubon Braves of the P. LEAGUE+ (PLG) and ASEAN Basketball League.
-Taipei Heping Basketball Gymnasium opened on June 8, 2017, and seats 6,958 fans for Braves games.
+The building is primarily used as home venue for the Taipei Fubon Braves of the P. LEAGUE+ (PLG) and ASEAN Basketball League.
+Taipei Heping Basketball Gymnasium opened on June 8, 2017, and seats 7,000 fans for Braves games.

 Opening

 The arena had its grand opening on June 8, 2017.
 The first game at the Taipei Heping Basketball Gymnasium took place on July 15, 2017, as the 2017 William Jones Cup.
 The Braves played their first regular season game there with a 92–71 win against the Kinmen Kaoliang Liquor on December 3, 2017.

 Accessibility

 Transportation

 Traffic congestion after events can cause delays for those who choose to drive to Taipei Heping Basketball Gymnasium.
 Visitors are encouraged to take Taipei Metro, the nearest station is Technology Building station.

 Parking on-site

 Taipei Heping Basketball Gymnasium features 537 parking spaces during Braves games (190 for vehicles, 347 for motorcycle).